lnls-sirius/docker-epics-css/README.md

 ## Running the Image

+On the host, run the command:

+    xhost +local:docker

 The simplest way to run the image is to run:

     docker run --rm -it --net host -e DISPLAY=$DISPLAY \